DMU Regulations

 Classification Bands (Applicable to SU Award only)

-The candidate’s class of degree will be determined by the weighted average mark for all modules, including marks of failures, contributing to the honours assessment using the following classification boundaries:
+The candidate’s class of degree will be determined by the weighted average mark for all modules, including marks of failures, contributing to the honours' assessment using the following classification boundaries:

 Class of Degree Weighted Average | |